Indian commerce with early English colonists and the early United States: Trade with English Colonies

 English colonies became permanent fixtures in the New America, trade became all the more important to keeping civility with the Indians.
 For most of the Colonies established in the Eastern States as Indians realized their colonies were here to stay, the Englishman were often met with much resistance and even war.
 Large colonies that were growing quicker everyday were threatening to destroy much of precious land held by the Indians.
 Also with the increased population came foreign disease which spread quickly among Indian colonies.
 Trade became tense and limited during these times of sickness and disease.
 In some Indian history the white man became a hated person.
 The more successful trade routes between English colonists and Native Americans in the United States were from explorers and mappers, they were seen as less of a threat and would often spend several days inside Indian Territory in order to survive the harshness of the land.

 Northern colonies (New England)

 Northern Colonies also known as The New England Colonies were made up of the colonies of Connecticut, Rhode Island, Providence Plantations, Massachusetts, and New Hampshire.
 They were part of the Thirteen Colonies.
-They were mostly associated with the fur trade when there was trading and primary traded with the Pequot Indians, but most relationships were fractured due to disease and land disputes eventually leading to King Phillips War in 1675.
+They were mostly associated with the fur trade when there was trading and primary traded with the Pequot Indians, but most relationships were fractured due to disease and land disputes eventually leading to King Phillip's War in 1675.
 This war was the single greatest war to occur in seventeenth century Puritan New England and is considered to be the deadliest war in the history of New England.
-King Philip's War began the development of a greater European American identity.
-Which fractured almost all economic activity between English colonists and the Indians in the Area.
+King Philip's War began the development of a greater European American identity, which fractured almost all economic activity between English colonists and the Indians in the area.